kuscar/makefile-error/README.md

 Makefile for running tests on Apple MacBook

 ## Problem:
-  - Makefile for subject Programiranje2 at Faculty of Computer and Information Science (University of Ljubljana) does not work on Apple MacBooks
+  - The Makefile for the subject Programiranje2 at the Faculty of Computer and Information Science (University of Ljubljana) does not work on Apple MacBooks.

 ## Requirements:
-  - homebrew
+  - Homebrew
-  - brew install coreutils
+  - run 'brew install coreutils' in your terminal

 ## Solution
-There are two (known) possible errors:
+There are two known possible errors:
+   1. Error: Timeout
-   - error timeout => remove "--ignore-trailing-space" from Makefile or copy contents of Makefili/osnovni/Makefile
+       - Remove "--ignore-trailing-space" from the Makefile or
+       - Copy the contents of Makefili/osnovni/Makefile.
-   - error timeout and illegal character N => copy contents of Makefili/ce-se-vedno-ne-dela/Makefile
+   2. Error: Timeout and illegal character N
+       - Copy the contents of Makefili/ce-se-vedno-ne-dela/Makefile.